bot80-alt/prescripto/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+**Prescripto - Prescriptions on Blockchain**

+# This Project is Developer for Avalanche Team1 Web3 Hackathon at MCC Innovation Park, Chennai.